This year’s Emmy nominations for costume design do not diverge much from historical patterns, industry veterans say.

-Emmy expected to favor rich aesthetic offered by historical pieces
+And once again, many industry pros expect Emmy to favor the rich aesthetic offered by historical pieces.

 Voters can judge all costumes by one basic standard says Mary Rose, a longtime costume designer and governor for the Academy of Television Arts & Sciences’ costume design peer group.